Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better over-ears than the Bowers & Wilkins Px7 S2 Wireless.
 The Sony are more comfortable and have a virtual soundstage to help immerse you in your audio.
-Their ANC system offers a significantly better noise isolation performance, and they have more customization features, thanks to their companion app.
-That said, the Bowers & Wilkins are better built and support aptX Adaptive codec so that you can stream high-quality audio, or achieve lower latency for streaming video.
+Their ANC system offers significantly better noise isolation performance, and they have more customization features, thanks to their companion app.
+That said, the Bowers & Wilkins are better built and support aptX Adaptive codec so that you can stream high-quality audio or achieve lower latency for streaming video.

 Bowers & Wilkins Px8 Wireless

 The Bowers & Wilkins Px8 Wireless are the more premium sibling of the Bowers & Wilkins Px7 S2 Wireless.
 Although both headphones have high-end build quality, the Px8 are made with different components like aluminum and Nappa leather in their frame as well as being equipped with a carbon diaphragm instead of a cellulose one used by the Px7 S2, which is advertised to help lower distortion.
 Both headphones perform similarly in this aspect, though.
-That said, the Px8 are more comfortable, and their sound profile is a bit more neutral, although it's still bassy-heavy.
+That said, the Px8 are more comfortable, and their sound profile is a bit more neutral, although it's still bass-heavy.

 Bowers & Wilkins PX7 Wireless